atoato88/zabbix-xml-creator/README.md

 ### resource/hosts.csv file format

 It assumes that created by Microsoft Excel in csv-format.
-So, if value has comma',', it is covered with double-quote.
+If value has comma','  it is covered with double-quote.
 > 1,"some,thing",2,3,4,.....

 And, it has no space' ' at between value and value.

-> bad-pattern
+- bad-pattern
 > 1, 2, 3, 4, .....
-> good-pattern
+- good-pattern
 > 1,2,3,4,.....

+First line in this file is used at column header.